HeeL/puzzless_spray_api/README.md

 # API for the Puzzless project

 This application provides an API for the [Puzzless](http://puzzless.com) project.
-It has been built with Scala and [Spray](http://www.spray.io)
+It has been built with Scala and [Spray](http://www.spray.io).
+The main purpose of this API is to provide all the information from Puzzless website to an Android app written on [Scaloid](https://github.com/pocorall/scaloid/).

 ## Installation